I have a whole list of reasons why I am passionate about documenting newborns and their families in their homes here in Las Vegas.

 As much work as it is, I truly love blogging, especially if it can help someone else!
 Hopefully, this post will be helpful to anyone trying to decide whether an in-home newborn session is for them.

 One of my favorite things about in-home newborn sessions is that they have so much more of a relaxed feel for me.
-I photographed newborns in my studio for 6 years, and absolutely loved it.
+I photographed newborns in my studio for six years and loved it.
 There is absolutely nothing wrong with posed newborn photography.
-The reason I moved away from my studio work into the homes of families, and from posed to lifestyle is that I really developed a love for filmmaking, and for really digging into the stories of each family.
+The reason I moved away from my studio work into the homes of families and from posed to lifestyle is that I really developed a love for filmmaking and for really digging into the stories of each family.
 Birth stories have become my true passion.
-To be able to work cohesively with the families I serve, I really felt drawn away from the studio, and into the homes of families, where their memories are made, and where they feel the most comfortable.
+To be able to work cohesively with the families I serve, I really felt drawn away from the studio, and into the homes of families, where their memories are made and where they feel the most comfortable.

 We were past the three-week mark when dad finally felt well enough for us to move forward with their session.
 Because time restrictions aren’t so stiff with in-home newborn sessions, we were able to be sure that dad could be present and feel well enough to participate.

 Another thing I love about in-home newborn sessions is that we use the spaces that hold the most meaning to you.
-The spaces your baby will grow in, where all those memories will unfold.
-I just love that you and your children will look back on images we have captured together and have the sentimental feelings associated with them.
+Your baby will grow in the spaces where all those memories unfold.
+I love that you and your children will look back on images we have captured together and have the sentimental feelings associated with them.

-While mom was feeding baby brother, we were able to just play and relax and capture some images of dad with big brother and sister.
+While mom was feeding baby brother, we could just play and relax and capture some images of dad with big brother and sister.

-We were then able to move to little E’s room to capture some of the details there.
+We then moved to little E’s room to capture some of the details there.
 This is another space I love to use during newborn sessions.

-No matter where you document your newborn, whether it be by hiring a posed studio newborn photographer, or a lifestyle photographer in your own home, I encourage you to do so!
+No matter where you document your newborn, whether by hiring a posed studio newborn photographer, or a lifestyle photographer in your own home, I encourage you to do so!
 The newborn stage of life is one of life’s most fleeting periods between sleepless nights, diaper changes, and feedings.
-It passes quickly and they change even quicker!
+It passes quickly, and they change even quicker!